Nathan Dunn: Chinese Museum

+Later life

 Dunn was a supporter of several charities.
 In 1840 he gave a gift of over $20,000 to Haverford College.
 He built a "Chinese cottage" in Mt.
 Holly, New Jersey, which for many years was run by his half-sisters Phoebe and Rhoda.
 He was elected a member of the American Philosophical Society and joined the Academy of Natural Sciences.
 He was director of the Philadelphia House of Refuge and worked with other charitable institutions such as the Pennsylvania Institute for the Instruction of the Blind, the indigent Widows and Single Women's Society, African colonization societies and prison reform societies.

-Dunn died of malaria on September 19, 1844 in Vevey, Switzerland.
+Dunn died of malaria on September 19, 1844, in Vevey, Switzerland.
 His remains were returned to the US and he was interred at Laurel Hill Cemetery in Philadelphia.
 Dunn's assets could not cover the generous bequests of his will and the collections was exhibited throughout England in an attempt to raise money.
 His partners brought his Chinese Collection to London once again in 1851, to coincide with the Great International Exhibition.
 This time the collection was largely ignored, and much of it was auctioned at Christie’s in December of that year.
 Some of the collection was purchased by P.T.
 Barnum and displayed at this museum in New York.